MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ---
-title: Distribute a WebView2 app and the WebView2 Runtime
+title: Distributing your app and the WebView2 Runtime
 description: How to distribute the WebView2 Runtime when releasing an app that uses Microsoft Edge WebView2, either by distributing the automatically updated Evergreen Runtime, or distributing a Fixed Version of the WebView2 Runtime.
 author: MSEdgeTeam
 ms.author: msedgedevrel